Key Takeaways:

 Landlords or property managers remain responsible for major repairs and safety, including heating and hot water systems, electrical safety and structural issues.
 Reporting problems early helps ensure they are logged and resolved efficiently, supporting a smooth and well-managed tenancy.

-If you plan to move out of your London property, prepare by checking the original inventory and returning the property in the same condition, allowing for fair wear and tear.
+If you decide to move out, prepare by checking the original inventory and returning the property in the same condition, allowing for fair wear and tear.
 After a check-out inspection, your deposit will be returned once any agreed deductions are confirmed.
-Deposits must be protected in a government-approved scheme, and disputes can be referred to an independent adjudicator if needed.

 With ongoing legislative changes such as the Renters’ Rights Act reshaping the rental landscape, staying informed and prepared is more important than ever.
 And if you want support finding high-quality Build to Rent, co-living or professionally managed rental homes across London, Right Now Residential is here to guide you every step of the way.